prantlf/rollup-plugin-jsonlint/README.md

 A [Rollup] plugin which converts `.json` files to ES6 modules.
 Recognizes standard [JSON], CJSON (JSON with comments) and [JSON5] (further more flexible JSON).

-This plugin is based on [`@rollup/plugin-json`].
-It supports all original options.
+This plugin started as an overwrite of [`@rollup/plugin-json`].
+It supports all the original options.
 It leverages the parser from [`@prantlf/jsonlint`] to provide better error information in case or invalid input and to parse JSON extensions like CJSON and JSON5.
 If no extension is enabled, the standard `JSON.parse` will be used for the best performance.

 ## Requirements

-This plugin requires [Node.js] [LTS] (currently 12, at least 8) and Rollup 1.20 or newer.
+This plugin requires [Node.js] [LTS] (currently 18, at least 14.8) and Rollup 1.20 or newer.

 ## Installation